 Bird Box (2018)

 A Quiet Place meets The Mist meets The Happening meets The Road meets I Am Legend (specifically with one of the alternating endings).
 That’s a quick and easy way to describe the effective Netflix release Bird Box.
-The A Quiet Place comparison is what many people are going to really compare this film to because of its proximity in release dates.
-I would have been upset if this was a cheap rip-off of, perhaps, the biggest surprise hit of 2018, replacing not making noise with not being able to see as the change.
+Many people will compare A Quiet Place to this film because of its proximity to release dates.
+I would have been upset if this was a cheap rip-off of, perhaps, the biggest surprise hit of 2018, replacing not making noise with being unable to see the change.
 But Bird Box is based on a 2014 debut novel of the same name by Josh Malerman, years before previews of A Quiet Place were even created.
-And because of this, it makes the movie even more enjoyable because you get to wonder about Malerman’s inspirations rather than assuming that it was the aforementioned novel that he was trying to emulate.
+This makes the movie even more enjoyable.
+You get to wonder about Malerman’s inspirations rather than assuming that it was the novel he was trying to emulate.

 Told in the apocalyptic near future, Bird Box weaves in and out of a flashback story set five years ago.
-Set somewhere in the United States, probably in the northeast in an urban location that is not far from a major river, we meet Malorie (Sandra Bullock – The Blind Side, Speed), a mother with two five-year-old children (named boy and girl) who have tight blindfolds around their eyes and are being instructed in no understated terms that they are never to take off the blindfolds as they go down the river.
+Set somewhere in the United States, probably in the northeast in an urban location that is not far from a major river, we meet Malorie (Sandra Bullock – The Blind Side, Speed), a mother with two five-year-old children (named boy and girl) who have tight blindfolds around their eyes and receive instruction, in no understated terms, that they are never to take off the blindfolds as they go down the river.
 She teaches the two young children about sound, letting them know if they are in open or closed spaces.
 She hooks large pools of thick string to a home base so that she and the children can always return to the point of origin.
 They prepare to board a rowboat where Malorie will attempt to paddle down the river to a haven.

 Malorie escapes into the home of a surly Douglas (John Malkovich – In the Line of Fire, Dangerous Liaisons), disgruntled neighbor Greg (D.B.
 Wong – Jurassic World, HBO’s Oz), good guy Tom (Trevante Rhodes – 12 Strong, Moonlight), comic relief Charlie (Lil Rel Howery – Get Out, Tag), fellow pregnant woman Olympia (Danielle MacDonald – Patti Cake$), and a handful of others.
-Like with any group, there are plenty of dynamics, augmented by the stressful situation that the group finds itself in.
-Decisions need to be made on food rations, which new people to let in who come knocking on the door, the course of action, etc. What they can agree on is that people become affected by the epidemic through their eyes.
+Like with any group, plenty of dynamics are augmented by the stressful situation in which the group finds itself.
+Decisions need to be made on food rations, which new people to let in who come knocking on the door, the course of action, etc. They can agree that people become affected by the epidemic through their eyes.
 They see something, and then it goes crazy.
-What isn’t known is if that is something in the sky or by looking at someone who is affected.
-So anything involving the eyes becomes an issue.
+What we don’t know is if it is something in the sky or if it’s by looking at someone affected.
+So, anything involving the eyes becomes an issue.
 They block out all the sunlight in Douglas’s home.
-When welcoming new people, they make them put a cover over their faces.
-How they know it’s safe for said individual to take off the cover is uncertain.
-Yes, there are some plotholes in this film.
-But unlike the most recent film I reviewed (2018’s The Mule), this movie flowed.
-Whereas The Mule repeatedly just puts Clint Eastwood in different situations with little relation from one scene to the next, Bird Box doesn’t feel that way.
-There is cohesion.
-There is progress.
-When there is the need for a break, we transition back to Malorie and the two children on the river, wherewith each visit, we are further along on their trip (two hours on the river, six hours on the river, eight hours on the river, etc.).

 Plot 9/10